 Are CFPs Fiduciaries All The Time?

 No, most CFPs are not fiduciaries all of the time.
 In fact, the vast majority of CFPs are brokers, collecting commissions.
 There is serious concern that these advisors should not be counted as a true fiduciary.

 Keep in mind that the CFP designation is beholden only to itself.
 The CFP Board is a self-regulating organization whose members do not face any legal ramifications if an individual breaches the fiduciary veil.
 Rather, if a member does not uphold the CFP code of conduct, they only risk losing their CFP credential and membership.

 Of the 361,191 RIAs, 295,677 of them are Dually Registered Advisors.
 This means that only 65,514 RIAs are true fiduciary investment advisors without this huge conflict of interest.
 This represents only 9.49% of the 690,188 financial advisors in the U.S. Bull Oak Capital, of course, is one of these firms.

 So, how can one tell if their fiduciary advisor is dully registered or not?
-For one, brokers are registered with FINRA and RIAs are registered under the SEC.
+For one, brokers are registered with FINRA, and RIAs are registered under the SEC.
 A simple test is to see if they are registered under both.
 By checking out FINRA’s Brokercheck, you see if your advisor is registered as a broker, an independent advisor, or both.
-By searching any broker/advisors name, you can easily find out whether or not that individuals is a broker or not.
+By searching any broker/advisor’s name, you can easily find out whether or not that individual is a broker or not.
 For example, you can see my filings on the SEC website, which states, “Not currently registered as broker.”

-If you have any questions when looking for a financial advisor in San Diego, please do not hesitate to contact us with any questions.
+If you have any questions when looking for a true fiduciary financial advisor in San Diego, please do not hesitate to contact us with any questions.